 - A shared Google folder with all of the materials

 - A shared ballpark estimate template file

 - A dedicated Slack channel

 - Scrum Poker Apps

-Most importantly, we rely on the knowledge and experience of our team – they’re key to an accurate software project estimate.
+Most importantly, we rely on our team’s knowledge and experience – they’re key to an accurate software project estimate.